#tHow Many Tokens?

 GPT-4o$2.50$10Most production work

-Don't reach for Opus before you've measured Sonnet failing on your task.
+Don't reach for Opus before you've measured Sonnet failing on your task, Sonnet costs ~60% of Opus per token AND uses the older Claude tokenizer (no 35% surcharge).

 More comparisons